 They can help you understand the root of your anger and the effect it has on your life.

-It can be difficult to see a therapist due to the nature of our busy lives, or fear surrounding therapy.
+However, it can be difficult to see a therapist due to the nature of our busy lives, and many of us actually fear going to therapy.

 The good news is, there is now an option for online therapy.

 Online therapy gives you access to worksheets, meditations and guides on how to overcome anger for free.